What is an address API?

 An address correction (or validation) API will programmatically fix any errors and see if an address is contained in an official address database.
-If the adress that is being check is found to exist in the official database, then that address is "valid".
+If the address that is being checked is found to exist in the official database, then that address is "valid".
 The nice thing about using an API to verify addresses is that you can validate a lot of addresses very quickly.
 In fact, SmartyStreets can validate up to 100,000 addresses per second.

 Many countries have official address databases.
 For example, Canada has Canada Post, the UK has Royal Post, France has La Poste, Germany has Deutsche Post, etc. Each of these official databases contain all of the officially recognized postal addresses in the respective country.
 And, many of these countries provide access to their databases via an API.

 For addresses in the United States, the USPS manages the official address database for the country.
 And, they make all of the information in that database accessible by using an API.
 But, their own API leaves a lot to be desired.